 This feature allows you to automatically remove parameters in URLs.
-This is extremely useful for websites with session IDs or lots of parameters which you wish to remove.
+This is extremely useful for websites with session IDs, Google Analytics tracking or lots of parameters which you wish to remove.
 For example –

 We will include common options under this section.
 The ‘lowercase discovered URLs’ option does exactly that, it converts all URLs crawled into lowercase which can be useful for websites with case sensitivity issues in URLs.